 Ball, with tickets at £50 (married couples £99.75, unmarried couples £110, third and subsequent children

-upheld the Biblical principle of proportionate giving by offering a generous 60% discount to all members
+we resolutely upheld the Biblical principle of proportionate giving by offering a generous 60% discount to

 We suffered an early setback when we lost the services of Dame Anastasia Trinity‐Godhead.
 She resigned in a huff on the grounds that her name was mis‐spelt on our Brochure.
 That was a feeble excuse.
 She should have been grateful for the care we had taken.
 We had carefully avoided sexist language by describing her as our Matron and not our Patron.
 Her name is long and when you compare the right and wrong versions it was hardly mis‐spelt at all, so I think she was looking for an excuse to resign anyway.
 So it wasn’t our fault.
 Not that it would have been our fault in any case.
 We can hardly be blamed for Microsoft Spelling Checker changing Anastasia into Anaesthesia.